 New Ireland pursued by as many as four enemy Zeros.
 Reportedly, he crashed near Hunter Point, but no trace of him or his aircraft was ever found.

 lost, and two pilots went Missing In Action.
 This aircraft, plus P-40N NZ3175.
 Nine enemy aircraft were

 claimed as shot down: five by RNZAF and four by the USN.
-Officially, this P-40 was written off books on January 31, 1944.
+This aircraft was officially written off books on January 31, 1944.

 Freeman was officially declared dead the day of the mission.
-He is memorialized on the Bourail Memorial at Burail War Cemetery on panel 3.
+He is memorialized at Burail War Cemetery on the Bourail Memorial, panel 3.